-A premium is paid to an insurer for coverage during a policy period and no money is returned unless there is a claim or the policy is canceled.
-Property/casualty insurance is not an investment vehicle.
+A premium is paid to an insurer for coverage during a policy period and no money is returned unless there is a claim or the policy is cancelled.
+Therefore, property/casualty insurance is not an investment vehicle and cannot be used as a way to evade taxes.
 FATCA’s goal is to close international accounts with cash value that are being exploited to avoid U.S. taxes, but it is misguided to equally target international property/casualty insurance premium payments.